 FAIR USE NOTICE: This site may contain copyrighted material the use of which has not been pre-authorized by the copyright owner.
 Such material is made available to advance understanding of political, economic, scientific, social, art, media, and cultural issues.
 The 'fair use' of any such copyrighted material that may exist on this site is provided for under U.S. Copyright Law.
 In accordance with U.S. Code Title 17, Section 107, material on this site is distributed without profit to persons interested in such information for research and educational purposes.
 If you want to use any copyrighted material that may exist on this site for purposes that go beyond 'fair use', you must obtain permission from the copyright owner.

 Disclaimer: Any stories, accounts of events or statements of fact herein, may be a fictionalized account of actual events or be entirely fictional.
 Nothing written herein is intended to be interpreted as factual or true.
 "Desert Cat", "Daisycat", "Momcat", and "Dadcat" are fictitious names and fictional characters and may not bear any resemblance to real persons.
-The use of these names is copyrighted (c) 2003-2011, desertcat.blogspot.com, and all rights are reserved.
+The use of these names is copyrighted (c) 2003-2013, desertcat.blogspot.com, and all rights are reserved.

 The owner of this weblog will not be liable for any errors, omissions or delays in this information; nor for any losses, injuries or damages arising from its display or use.